Creating Synergy between Roles and Goals

 Summary

-Clinical trials establish trust in the safety and efficacy of pharmaceuticals, but pivots and restarts often plague trial design–posing a hardship for firms and for patients waiting on a lifesaving treatment.
+Clinical trials establish trust in the safety and efficacy of pharmaceuticals, but pivots and restarts often plague trial design, adding hurdles for firms and for patients waiting on potentially lifesaving treatments.

-There are thousands of tools available for collecting data and measuring patient outcomes, making it a challenge to zero in on the right one for a particular trial.
-HumanFirst, founded in 2017 by Andy Coravos, makes it easier to select the right tools for data collection, such as wearable devices (also known as Digital Health Technologies, or DHTs) and for patient outcome assessment, including imaging, lab tests, and electronic patient questionnaires.
+There are thousands of tools available for collecting data and measuring patient outcomes, and zeroing in on the right one for a particular trial can be challenging.
+HumanFirst, founded in 2017 by Andy Coravos, makes it easier to select the right tools for data collection, such as wearable devices (also known as Digital Health Technologies, or DHTs), and for patient outcome assessment, including imaging, lab tests, and electronic patient questionnaires.

-The vetted data HumanFirst provides has already helped 24 of the nation’s top 25 pharmaceutical companies build more efficient and effective clinical trials.
-It plans to continue aiding in the acceleration of drug development with its dynamic catalog of 3,000 DHTs and outcome assessments that can gather more than 15,000 measures to address 1,000+ medical conditions.
+The vetted data that HumanFirst provides has helped 24 of the nation’s top 25 pharmaceutical companies build more efficient and effective clinical trials.
+It plans to continue aiding in the acceleration of drug development through its 3,000 DHTs and outcome assessments that can gather more than 15,000 measures to address 1,000+ medical conditions.

 When employees wear multiple hats

-Just as speed matters in vetting medications that save lives and reduce suffering, time is of the essence for a startup like HumanFirst.
-“The more trials we support, the better patient care gets,” says Chloe Yoo, Chloe Yoo, Head of Operations and Finance.
+Speed is one of the highest priorities for a startup like HumanFirst.
+“The more trials we support, the better patient care gets,” says Chloe Yoo, former Head of Operations and Finance.

-Improving patient care and patient lives is the reason Yoo joined HumanFirst, while the organization’s flatness, flexibility, and opportunities have given her compelling reasons to stay.
+Improving patient care and patient lives is the reason Yoo joined HumanFirst, while the organization’s flatness, flexibility, and opportunities have been compelling reasons to stay.
 In this small startup, things move fast and change constantly.
-Every role is mission critical, and, as Yoo says, “Every single person wears a lot of hats.”
-To serve emerging priorities and opportunities, the team must allocate resources rapidly and fluidly.
+“Every single person wears a lot of hats,” she says.
+To address emerging priorities and take advantage of opportunities, the team must allocate resources rapidly and fluidly.

-TODs not only allocate resources to the most critical areas, they keep people engaged.
-“The culture and morale here is better than anywhere I’ve seen, and I think it’s because changing roles is celebrated,” says Chloe Yoo.
+Not only do TODs allocate resources to the most critical areas, but they also keep people engaged.
+“The culture and morale here is better than anywhere I’ve seen, and I think it’s because changing roles is celebrated,” Yoo says.
 “You don’t expect people to stay at a startup forever, and while they are here, you want them to be constantly changing and growing.”

-Yoo, for example, initially joined HumanFirst in an operational role focused on internal business processes.
+Yoo, for example, joined HumanFirst in an operational role focused on internal business processes.
 “Now, I barely touch that.” she says.
-“Those responsibilities are now managed by a handful of people, and I spend 90% of my time on finance and on driving sales partnerships.”
-As for the speed and intensity of the startup environment, Yoo says, “Twelve months here is like three years somewhere else.
+“Those responsibilities are now managed by a handful of people, and I spend 90 percent of my time on finance and on driving sales partnerships.”
+As for the speed and intensity of the startup environment, Yoo says: “Twelve months here is like three years somewhere else.
 The number of things you touch in one year is wild.
 The number of things you touch in one day is wild!”

 If TODs help HumanFirst get things done, OKRs help the team get the right things done.
 Coravos has made them part of her strategy since the beginning, but the process has evolved.